At Georgia State Law, no one goes it alone. We have various programs in place to help you navigate your first year and beyond.

 Through our innovative curriculum, practical training, and a cutting-edge professional development center, you will be ready for any position upon graduation.
 From philanthropists to politicians, partners at international law firms to solo practitioners, our alumni do it all.

-of the class of 2018 had employment within 10 months of graduation.
+of the class of 2019 have employment 10 months after graduation.

 - Average age: 26